jwilferd10/taskmaster-pro/README.md

 ## :wave: Description:
 <p>
 Taskmaster Pro is a kanban board application that allows users to create tasks and systematically track the process from start to finish.
 To create a new task users must provide a description and due date, once the task is saved it'll create an HTML object that can be clicked and dragged between each stage of development.
 If users wish they can terminate ALL tasks by clicking the 'Delete All Tasks' button, to remove a single task the user can select and drag the task to where it says 'Drop Here To Remove'.
+Each task created is saved to localStorage.

 Taskmaster Pro was brought to life by the use of jQuery for it's quick and easy setup, Bootstrap for it's pre-established and responsive design, and Moment for setting up the task due-date and color coding each task based on due date.